Backcountry Marmot Research in Olympic National Park

 *This price reflects the full cost of the trip before financial aid.
 If you submitted a FAFSA, the cost to you will be calculated on a need-based sliding scale.
 Simply check the box regarding financial aid on the New Student Trip Reservation Form.
 Your financial award will be included in the email with your trip placement.

-Plan to add $5/day for vegan, gluten-free, or other specialized diet requests (a vegetarian option is included at no extra charge), medical dietary restrictions exempt.
+Plan to add $5/day for gluten-free or other specialized diet requests (a vegetarian option is included at no extra charge), medical dietary restrictions exempt.
+Vegan diets are not available on this trip.

 Not sure about your first backcountry poo?
 Check out this informative, yet funny video: